KeisGSmit/5IngredientFoods/README.md

 - Tablet view

 ## Surface Plane

+To add Visual language to the site, here are the design choices I made.

+- This is the designated colour pallet
 ![Colour pallet for the site](Readme_sourceFiles/pallet.png)

+- I want to use different fonts, Google fonts will supply these
+    - The titles must be:
+    - The text in the cards must be:
+    - The genral body (body, nav links) font must be:

+- Regarding images:
+    - images in the cards appliance cards must be contained and square

 # Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.